LiteSpeed Web Server¶

 Factors to Consider¶

-- You can always upgrade or downgrade.
+- You can usually upgrade or downgrade.

 Often, finding exactly the right license for your usage is a matter of trial and error.
 Different sites put pressure on different parts of the server.
 The best approach may be to purchase a license, then try upgrading or downgrading to see if it affects your service noticeably.
 You can upgrade or downgrade at any time and you will only be charged the difference in the license fee for the remainder of the billing period.

-You cannot upgrade/downgrade Free Starter licenses.
+You cannot upgrade/downgrade Free Starter licenses, but all other license types allow it.

 - What other processes are running on the same server?